 A while ago, I stumbled upon a site called Sugarcane.
 It was a game platform, and it was amazing.
 The platform was owned by IXL Learning, a company making headway in online learning.
 It was fantastic.
 And it was free.
-The games were mostly easily created, they offered a variety of game types, they let you create your own games under a profile anyone could access, you could upload images to your games, etc. For Calico, we created dozens of games, maybe 50 of them.
+The games were mostly easily created, they offered a variety of game types, they let you create your own games under a profile anyone could access, you could upload images to your games, etc. For the company I was working for, we created dozens of games, maybe 50 of them.
 You could match the phrase “es atlético” with the image it matched.
 You could play concentration or tell whether the color splash showed verde or not.

 Until June 30.
 Because IXL had to shut down the platform for financial reasons.
 There’s a whole lot going on in the edtech sector, but the bottom line was that keeping up Sugarcane was costing IXL way more than it was worth, and they had to make the only decision they could.
 Sugarcane died.